 If you're registered for GST, you're entitled to claim input tax credits for the GST paid on items you've bought for business use.
 If you're not registered, you can't claim input tax credits.

-If you already have an ABN, but haven't registered for GST, find out how to register for GST on the ATO website.
+If you already have an ABN, but haven't registered for GST, you can register for GST here.

 What are GST credits?